How the NED game changed

 Think about what value you can bring to the table.
 Remember that many people want to be an NED or a Chairman, and you’ll need some highly relevant industry and functional experience to secure this type of role.

 It’s been great to see the NED game open up, and if you’re interested in pursuing a NED career in the future, don’t hesitate to get in touch.
-Our headhunting firm, Neon River, specializes in working with VC backed software, internet, games and broader technology companies. hello@neonriver.com
+Our headhunting firm, Neon River, specializes in working with VC backed software, internet, games and broader technology companies, and has deep experience of hiring NEDs. hello@neonriver.com